brodybits/mbflow/mailbox.coffee.md

         newListener

       put = (message) ->
-        if full
-          false
-        else
-          contents = message
+        if full then throw new Error 'Cannot put: mail-box is already full' contents = message
         full = true
         if listener then listener.trigger myself
-          true
+        return

       get = ->
         if full